343 have gotten out of hand on Halo Infinite cosmetics prices

 - An Epic Armor Emblem and an Epic Weapon Emblem.

 For us to understand each other, 20 eurazos costs the joke.
-Of course there will be people who will pay for it, but a large part of the community feels as once again in the study they have not been able to get a feel for the prices of cosmetics.
+Of course there will be people who will pay for it, but a large part of the community feels like once again the study has failed to get a feel for the prices of cosmetics.

 Reading the complaints, I think that 343 Industries is very far from their own community.
-And it makes me sad that these kinds of decisions can tarnish a game that is the best we have had this year, not for nothing did I put it as my game of the year.
+And I am sorry that these types of decisions can tarnish a game that is the best we have had this year, not for nothing did I put it as my game of the year.